-Since I moved in the new house, one I can call my own until the end of my engagement here in Uganda I started to really enjoy my evenings.
+Since I moved into the new house, one I can call my own until the end of my engagement here in Uganda I started to really enjoy my evenings.

 It’s my no stress strategy.
 Looking at the positive in a negative situation because I know that my issues are nothing compared to the many that I meet every day in the settlement.

-No more housemate for me until the new recruits starts coming.
+No more housemate for me until the new recruits start coming.
 So I’ll take advantage of my “me time” while trying to catch up with all my backlogs.